opengeolab/CA_LCZ_exercise_docs/source/lcz.rst

 .. note::

-   In the hands-on exercise, you will use an already available LCZ map of Milan (Italy).
-The analytical procedure to derive LCZ maps out of optical satellite imagery is out of scope for this tutorial.
+   In the hands-on exercise, you will use an already available LCZ map of Milan.
+The analytical procedure to derive LCZ maps from optical satellite imagery is out of scope for this tutorial.

 ..
 Case study: Milan